Your home’s worth more than ever. But is borrowing against it a good idea?

 First, what’s behind the roller-coaster ride in home equity rates?
 “We’ve been in a quite unusual environment over the past few years ultimately harkening back to a short, but severe recession related to COVID-19 pandemic lockdowns,” explains Mark Hamrick, Bankrate’s Senior Economic Analyst.

 Home equity loan and HELOC rates have also bounced around in relation to each other.
 Prior to the pandemic, HELOC rates were higher than home equity loan rates.
 But Bankrate’s rate survey data shows that, in early 2020, HELOCs became more affordable for a period of over two years.
-Then, rates between the two products were comparable, until early this month.
-Now, HELOC rates are above home equity loan rates by almost a full percent.
+Rates between the two products stayed comparable until November 2023.
+For the past six months, HELOC rates have remained above home equity loan rates, sometimes by almost a full percent.

-As of early December, here’s where the average home equity loan and HELOC rates stand:
+As of May 22, here’s where the average home equity loan and HELOC rates stand:

-How rising interest rates have impacted home equity borrowers
+How rising interest rates impact home equity borrowers

-Currently, the average home equity loan rate average ranges from 7.95 percent to 10.73 percent, depending on the loan terms and your finances, according to Bankrate’s survey of the nation’s largest lenders.
-However, just three years ago, these averages were closer to 5.50 – 6 percent.
+Currently, the average home equity loan and HELOC rate ranges from around 7.5 percent to 13 percent, depending on the loan terms, the lender and your finances, according to Bankrate’s survey of the nation’s largest lenders.
+However, just three years ago, these averages were closer to 5.50–6 percent.

 Let’s break down how this rise in rates affects your monthly payment and the total interest you pay.
 Here’s a table showing the differences for a $50,000 10-year fixed-rate home equity loan, with one at 6 percent and another at 9 percent: